guicfernandes/powerplant-coding-challenge/README.md

 ## Project Structure
 .
 ├── app/
-│   ├── __init__.py        # Initializes the Flask application
+│   ├── \_\_init\_\_.py    # Initializes the Flask application
 │   ├── routes.py          # Defines the API routes
+│   ├── services.py        # Contains the logic for calculating power distribution
 │   ├── utils.py           # Defines the utils methods
+├── tests/
+│   ├── \_\_init\_\_.py    # Initializes the unit tests module
+│   ├── test_routes.py     # Tests the API routes
-│   ├── services.py        # Contains the logic for calculating power distribution
+│   ├── test_services.py   # Tests the logic for calculating power distribution
+├── .gitignore             # Defines patterns to be ignored in the github repository
-├── run.py                 # Entry point for running the Flask application
+├── config.py              # Defines the Flask application configuration
-├── requirements.txt       # Lists the project dependencies
+├── docker-compose.yml     # Docker Compose file for setting up the services
 ├── Dockerfile             # Dockerfile for building the Docker image
-├── docker-compose.yml     # Docker Compose file for setting up the services
 └── README.md              # Documentation for the project
+├── requirements.txt       # Lists the project dependencies
+├── run.py                 # Entry point for running the Flask application

 ## Setup and Installation
-### Using Docker

 1. **Build the Docker image:**